-For the one V10000 appliance solution, three physical ports are utilized: "C", "P1," and "N." The "C" port of the appliance is the management port through which the administrator manages the appliance.
-The "C" port is also the destination for the "Block Page" redirection.
-The "P1" port is the proxy port of the V10000 that provides the real-time malware and dynamic website classification.
-The SRX Series connects the V10000 to both the user LAN and the Internet.
+The "C" port is also the destination for the "Block page" redirection.
+The "P1" port is the proxy port of the V10000 G2 that provides the real-time malware and dynamic website classification.

+The SRX Series connects the V10000 G2 to both the user LAN and the Internet.
 The "N" port is used to provide application and Web protocol-specific blocking and bandwidth throttling.

 Over 120 Web protocols are recognized by protocol "fingerprint" (this permits the identification of applications such as Skype, BitTorrent, and Yahoo Chat.)
 Malware "phone-home" communications are also recognized and denied access to the Internet.

 To implement this capability, a layer 2 switch is needed to mirror user traffic.
-When the P1 port allows user traffic, the V10000 establishes a new traffic flow (proxy) via the same P1 port.
-When traffic is not permitted, the V10000 issues a redirect message via the P1 port to the user browser.
-The user browser is redirected to a "Block Page" that is served by the V10000 at the C port.
+When the P1 port allows user traffic, the V10000 G2 establishes a new traffic flow (proxy) via the same P1 port.

+When traffic is not permitted, the V10000 G2 issues a redirect message via the P1 port to the user browser.
+The user browser is redirected to a "Block Page" that is served by the V10000 G2 at the C port.
 These two scenarios are illustrated in the following ladder diagrams.

-Figure 2 illustrates the ladder diagram for user traffic allowed by the Websense V10000.
-The V10000 proxies the traffic between the user and the Internet via the V10000 P1 port.
-The proxied traffic is indicated by the separate dark gray and light gray traffic flows.
+Figure 2 illustrates the ladder diagram for user traffic allowed by the Websense V10000 G2 appliance.
+The V10000 G2 proxies the traffic between the user and the Internet via the V10000 G2 P1 port.
+The proxied traffic is indicated by the separate dark- and light-colored arrows representing traffic flows.